stimitom/osue/README.md

 2 is a program that multiplies two given hex numbers of equal even size using subprocesses and pipes for the inter process communication.

-3 is a basic implementation of parts of the http protocol.
-(WIP)
+3 is a basic (not feature-complete) implementation of an http-server and an http-client.